jerschro/how_to_dft/docs/hpcc/install_conda.md

 conda activate

 ```
+-->

+**If the Miniforge installation does not automatically add something to your .bashrc, please follow the instructions below.
+8/25/25**

 Once you install conda on the HPC.
 You need to add the 1 of the 2 choices below to your .bashrc file in order activate conda automatically when you login to the HPC.
 Choice 1 is the simplier option compared to choice 2 which includes some error checking but causes issues when others try to source your conda environment.
 You will need to replace $USER with your eraider.